-If rsync has been told to collapse symlinks (via --copy-links or --copy-unsafe-links), a symlink to a directory on another device is treated like a mount-point.
-Symlinks to non-directories are unaffected by this option.--existing, --ignore-non-existing
+If rsync is told to collapse symlinks (via --copy-links or --copy-unsafe-links), a symlink to a directory on another device is treated like a mount-point.
+Symlinks to non-directories are unaffected by this option.

 This tells rsync to skip creating files (including directories) that do not exist yet on the destination.
 If this option is combined with the --ignore-existing option, no files will be updated (which can be useful if all you want to do is delete extraneous files).

 This option is a transfer rule, not an exclude, so it doesn’t affect the data that goes into the file-lists, and thus it doesn’t affect deletions.
-It just limits the files that the receiver requests to be transferred.--ignore-existing
+It only limits the files that the receiver requests to be transferred.

 This tells rsync to skip updating files that already exist on the destination (this does not ignore existing directories, or nothing would get done).
 See also --existing.

 This option can be useful for those doing backups using the --link-dest option when they need to continue a backup run that got interrupted.
-Since a --link-dest run is copied into a new directory hierarchy (when it is used properly), using --ignore existing will ensure that the already-handled files don’t get tweaked (which avoids a change in permissions on the hard-linked files).
-This does mean that this option is only looking at the existing files in the destination hierarchy itself.--remove-source-files
+Since a --link-dest run is copied into a new directory hierarchy (when it is used properly), using --ignore existing ensures that the already-handled files don’t get tweaked (which avoids a change in permissions on the hard-linked files).
+This does mean that this option is only looking at the existing files in the destination hierarchy itself.

-This tells rsync to remove from the sending side the files (meaning non-directories) that are a part of the transfer and have been successfully duplicated on the receiving side.
+This tells rsync to remove from the sending side the files (meaning non-directories) that are a part of the transfer and are successfully duplicated on the receiving side.

 This tells rsync to delete extraneous files from the receiving side (ones that aren’t on the sending side), but only for the directories that are being synchronized.
-You must have asked rsync to send the whole directory (e.g. "dir" or "dir/") without using a wildcard for the directory’s contents (e.g. "dir/*") since the wildcard is expanded by the shell and rsync thus gets a request to transfer individual files, not the files’ parent directory.
+You must have asked rsync to send the whole directory (e.g., "dir" or "dir/") without using a wildcard for the directory's contents (e.g., "dir/*") since the wildcard is expanded by the shell and rsync thus gets a request to transfer individual files, not the files’ parent directory.
 Files that are excluded from the transfer are also excluded from being deleted unless you use the --delete-excluded option or mark the rules as only matching on the sending side (see the include/exclude modifiers in the FILTER RULES section).
-Prior to rsync 2.6.7, this option would have no effect unless --recursive was enabled.
-Beginning with 2.6.7, deletions will also occur when --dirs (-d) is enabled, but only for directories whose contents are being copied.
+Before rsync 2.6.7, this option would have no effect unless --recursive was enabled.
+Beginning with 2.6.7, deletions also occurs when --dirs (-d) is enabled, but only for directories whose contents are being copied.

 This option can be dangerous if used incorrectly.
 It is a very good idea to first try a run using the --dry-run option (-n) to see what files are going to be deleted.